cBournhonesque/lightyear/book/src/concepts/advanced_replication/interest_management.md

 Visibility is per (entity, client-link) pair: the server only replicates an entity through links it is currently visible to.
 Visibility is cached, so once you mark an entity visible to a client it stays relevant until you change it again.

-Note that `Replicate`'s target is still the outer gate: a client outside the target never receives the entity, no matter the visibility.
+`Replicate`'s target composes with visibility as a logical AND: a client outside the target never receives the entity, no matter the visibility.
 Visibility only narrows things further.

 There are two ways to manage it.